carolineignrosa/superfiliate-buy-x-get-y/README.md

 ### How to run

-There's two ways to run the `discoutService`:
+There's two ways to run the discount service:

 #### Running tests